keybase/client/README.md

 For testing, it is often useful to bring up the Keybase daemon in a clean environment, potentially multiple copies of it at once for different users.
-To do this, first build docker images keybase, keybase/client and bserver if you haven't already:
+To do this, first build docker images keybase, keybase/client, bserver, and mdserver if you haven't already:

     cd <keybase repo root>
     docker build -t kbweb .